Dannyhsl22/Hangman/README.md

   * Tested in my local terminal and the Code Institute Heroku terminal.

 # Bugs
-  * Small error messages in terminal of long lines and trailing whitespace, but does not affect ruuning the program.

   * No other bugs reported.

 # Validator testing

-  * PEP8
-    * No errors were returned from [PEP8online](http://pep8online.com/)
+  * Small error messages in terminal of long lines and trailing whitespace, but does not affect ruuning the program. errors were returned from [PEP8online](http://pep8online.com/)

 # Deployment
   * Steps for deployment